 Here are 12 facts that show the depth and breadth of the international experience at the University of Redlands.

-Current U of R

-College of Arts and

-Sciences (CAS)

-students hail from

-96 countries

-CAS students will study abroad in

-31 countries this academic year.
+Current U of R College of Arts and Sciences (CAS) students hail from 96 countries CAS students will study abroad in countries this academic year.

 More than

-3,400

-Bulldogs

 have participated in the Salzburg program since it started in 1960.
-Donor-supported travel grants are helping

-29 Bulldogs

-from across the University study in 15 countries this academic year.
+Donor-supported travel grants are helping from across the University study in 15 countries this academic year.

-Last summer,

-15 global business students

-went abroad for intensive study, funded by the Berens Finance Acumen Scholarship, Hanson Summer Service Scholarship, Harris Internship Scholarship, Schroeder Global Business, and Summer Language Scholarship.
-More than
+Last summer, global busines students went abroad for intensive study, funded by the Berens Finance Acumen Scholarship, Hanson Summer Service Scholarship, Harris Internship Scholarship, Schroeder Global Business, and Summer Language Scholarship.

-1,000 travelers

 have participated in School of Business international programs since they launched in 1994.

-At least

-60%

-of School of Education graduates go on to work in California public schools, where 19.3% of students are English-language learners, who come from 67 different documented language groups.

-School of Business programs have spanned
+At least of School of Education graduates go on to work in California public schools, where 19.3% of students are English-language learners, who come from 67 different documented language groups.
+School of Business programs have spanned 30 countries, including Iceland, Croatia, Italy, China, South Africa, Vietnam, and France. year in the School of Education, at least one group of students travels abroad to examine the School's educational justice commitment internationally.

-30 countries,

-including Iceland, Croatia, Italy, China, South Africa, Vietnam, and France. year

-in the School of Education, at least one group of students travels abroad to examine the School's educational justice commitment internationally.
 In recent years, students have visited Haiti, New Zealand, the Philippines, Cuba, China, and Scotland.

-More than

-280 alumni

-from Redlands have served abroad as volunteers with the Peace Corps since its founding in 1961.

-The student body of U of R's San Francisco Theological Seminary is
+More than 280 alumni from Redlands have served abroad as volunteers with the Peace Corps since its founding in 1961.
+The student body of U of R's San Francisco Theological Seminary is to the Global Perspectives initiative in the Forever Yours campaign.